JiraTickets.com!

-Trusting myself worked and I ended up enjoying the song thoroughly.
+Of course, I ended up enjoying the song thoroughly.
 It made the ride feel like a Wes Anderson movie.
-Of course, Wes Anderson movies have declined in quality horribly in recent years.
+Such movies have declined horribly in quality over recent years.
 A real shame.
+While Bach continued to play I thought about how this made for nice writing fodder.

-A little over 2 years ago, on my birthday, my friends and I left the bar on a weeknight to see a late Asteroid City showing.
-Everyone fell asleep except myself and I was only pretending to like it.
-While Bach continued to play I thought about how this would be good to write about.
+A little over two years ago, on my birthday, some drinking buddies and I left a weeknight pub gathering to see a late Asteroid City showing.
+Everyone fell asleep except myself and admittedly, I was only pretending to like it.
+I don't try so hard anymore.

 I exited the train at Belmont to transfer but opted to walk the longer 30 minute route home because it was pleasant outside and the next train wouldn't arrive for some time.